ibm-cloud-docs/power-iaas/downloading-aix-iso-image.md

 ## Installing Optional Software Products (AIX stock images)
 {: installing-AIX-stockimage}

-The AIX stock images have a local repository (/usr/sys/inst.images) which contains all available packages for the current level of the operating system.
-Any software that has not been automatically installed is considered as "optional" and is included with the operating system in the separate file system /usr/sys/inst.images.
-By creating a separate file system, the local repository prevents the expansion of /usr file system and can be safely removed if users wish to regain the additional space used by the local repository.
+The AIX stock images have a local repository `(/usr/sys/inst.images)` which contains all available packages for the current level of the operating system.
+Any software that has not been automatically installed is considered as **optional** and is included with the operating system in the separate file system `/usr/sys/inst.images`.
+By creating a separate file system, the local repository prevents the expansion of `/usr` file system and can be safely removed if users wish to regain the additional space used by the local repository.

-The optional software products found under /usr/sys/inst.images can be installed using either command-line or SMIT menu options.
+The optional software products found under `/usr/sys/inst.images` can be installed using either command-line or SMIT menu options.
 For more information on install options, visit the installp command guide.

 ### Exaples:
 {: example}